kleene-project/docs/reference/kleened/configure-kleened.md

 where

-- `kleene_root`: The root dataset where Kleened stores all containers, volumes, images, and the metadata database `metadata.sqlite` file.
+- `kleene_root`: The root dataset of Kleened where all containers, volumes, images, and the metadata database `metadata.sqlite` file are stored.

 - `pf_config_template_path`: Location of the template file used by Kleened to generate the firewall configuration file `pf.conf(5)`.